Code4SA/mma-dexter/README.md

 * install a virtual env and activate it: `virtualenv --system-site-packages env; source env/bin/activate`
 * install requirements: `pip install -r requirements.txt`

-Setup the database.
-Set the database URL as an environment variable:
+Setup the database and set the database URL as an environment variable in a file called `production-settings.sh`:

 ```bash
 export SQLALCHEMY_URL=mysql://mma:PASSWORD@localhost/mma
 ```

+**Note:** DO NOT commit `production-settings.sh` into source control!

 ### nginx